Cyber Insurance Glossary: Key Terms Explained

 N

 Notice Requirement The policy provision specifying when and how the insured must notify the carrier of a potential or actual claim.
-Cyber policies typically require prompt notice — failing to notify the carrier in time can jeopardize coverage.
+Cyber policies typically require prompt notice.
+Failing to notify the carrier in time can jeopardize coverage.

 P

 PCI DSS (Payment Card Industry Data Security Standard) A set of security standards required for businesses that process credit card transactions.
 PCI compliance status is a common underwriting question and can affect pricing and coverage terms.
+See: PCI DSS 4.0 and Cyber Insurance

 Privacy Liability Third-party coverage for claims arising from the unauthorized disclosure of personally identifiable information (PII) or protected health information (PHI).
 This can include regulatory defense costs and civil penalties where insurable by law.